Rupa Biswas

 Rupa Biswas is an Indian singer who is known for her singular Disco Jazz album.

 Biography

 She was born as Sukla Biswas in 1955, in Malda Town, West Bengal, India.
 Biswas was married to Udayan and has a son Debayan.

-Her one and only album, Disco Jazz, was released in 1982 when her father took his family on a holiday to Canada.
+Her one and only album, Disco Jazz, was released in 1982, shortly after her father took his family on a holiday to Canada in 1981.

-In 1981, at the University of Calgary's Boris Roubakine Hall, she sang geets and ghazals for three hours to an audience which included people such as a Grammy Award-winning musician, Aashish Khan and his brother, Panesh, who was a tabla-player and a former collaborator of George Harrison.
+In 1981, at the University of Calgary's Boris Roubakine Hall, she sang geets and ghazals for three hours to an audience which included musicians such as Aashish Khan (later a Grammy Award nominee) and his tabla-playing brother Pranesh Khan, who were grandsons of Allauddin Khan and former collaborators with Ravi Shankar and George Harrison of The Beatles.
+Aashish and Pranesh Khan had taken an interest in disco music following the success of Pakistani pop singer Nazia Hassan.
+The Khan brothers had composed disco music for a project called Disco Jazz.
+After watching Rupa's performance, the Khan brothers approached her to perform vocals for the project.